By, Nina Teicholz

 —14 chemical companies, including BASF, the “world’s largest chemical company.”

-What is the interest of these companies in supporting a report targeting animal agriculture as the main driver of global warming if not—perhaps—to displace attention away from their own polluting activities?
-Or perhaps they make the pesticides that grow crops.
+What is the interest of these companies in supporting a report targeting animal agriculture as the main driver of global warming?
+We don’t know.
+Perhaps nothing, or perhaps they benefit from displacing attention away from their own contributions to global warming or they make the pesticides that grow crops?

 One cannot know the answer to all these questions, but the massive level of corporate backing clearly raises serious questions about the interests behind this report, especially when there is no rigorous evidence to support the idea that this diet promotes human health and quite a bit of evidence to show that it causes harm.